 Mad cow disease

 In 1996, in response to the revelation that young people in Britain were dying from variant Creutzfeldt-Jakob Disease (vCJD), the human equivalent of Mad cow disease, the World Health Organization (WHO) issued seven recommendations.
-[46] Numbers 5-7 were recommendations for further research and 1-4 were concrete recommendations.
+[48] Numbers 5-7 were recommendations for further research and 1-4 were concrete recommendations.
 The United States continues to violate all four guide lines; number one being to stop feeding animals to other other.
-[47] See also World Health Organization.
+[49] See also WHO.

-In December of 2003 on NBC's Today, the former Secretary for the U.S. Department of Agriculture (USDA), Ann M. Veneman insisted that "all scientific evidence would show, based upon what we know about this disease, that muscle cuts -- that is, the meat of the animal itself -- should not cause any risk to human health."
-[48] However, according to a 2002 report from the GAO, products such as beef stock, beef extract and beef flavoring are frequently made from boiled skeletal remains (including the vertebral column) of the carcass.
-[49] Spinal cord contamination may also be found in hot dogs, hamburgers, pizza toppings and taco fillings.
-[50] According to a 2002 USDA survey of high risk meat products, approximately 35% contained central nervous system tissues.
-[51],[52]
+However, according to a 2002 report from the GAO, products such as beef stock, beef extract and beef flavoring are frequently made from boiled skeletal remains (including the vertebral column) of the carcass.
+[51] Spinal cord contamination may also be found in hot dogs, hamburgers, pizza toppings and taco fillings.
+[52] According to a 2002 USDA survey of high risk meat products, approximately 35% contained central nervous system tissues.
+[53],[54]

 Avian flu & leucosis (chicken cancer)